1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

 - The Scientific Committee will decide how many abstracts are approved for presentation, taking into account the time and space available during the event.

 - Abstracts received and approved will be published, as they are, unedited in the Annals of the event.We stress it is important for you to check spelling and grammar and follow the guidelines for the title, name(s) of the author(s) and of the abstract.

 - Important deadlines:

 Deadline for sending abstracts: 10 de may de 2019

 Announcement of evaluation result: as of 19 June 2019.

 Deadline for payment of registration fee for authors and presenters: 31 July 2019.

-Two reviewers will assess papers, using a blind assessment system.
-The Scientific Committee will judge the papers exclusively on the basis of the average ranking obtained from the reviewers’ assessment.
+Two reviewers will assess abstracts, using a blind assessment system.
+The Scientific Committee will judge the abstracts exclusively on the basis of the average ranking obtained from the reviewers’ assessment.
 The evaluation process shall follow these criteria:

 3 - EVALUATION CRITERIA:

 - Suitability for the themes of the event;